jawache/principles-green/README.md

 # Principles.Green

-The **Principles of Sustainable Software Engineering** are a core set of competencies needed to define, build and run sustainable software applications.
+The **Principles of Green Software Engineering** are a core set of competencies needed to define, build and run sustainable software applications.

 Update and install the web site localy: